LaurentMazare/tch-rs/README.md

 ```
 - You should now be able to run some examples, e.g. `cargo run --example basics`.

+### Windows Specific Notes

+As per [the pytorch docs](https://pytorch.org/cppdocs/installing.html) the Windows debug and release builds are not ABI-compatible.
+This could lead to some segfaults if the incorrect version of libtorch is used.

 ## Examples

 ### Basic Tensor Operations